niranjansy/Crypto-SMP-2019/README.md

 # Crypto-SMP-2019
-Repository for the ML SMP 2019
+Repository for the Cryptography SMP 2019